(This article has been updated to incorporate later posts on similar topics, to get everything all in one place).

-Vessels are stopped either by snagging the hull with a large net acting as a sea anchor, or by attaching two sea anchors—one to the rudder (ripping it out) and one to the side of the ship (making the ship turn in circles).
+Aquatic attackers typically stop a vessel by snagging the hull with a large net (acting as a sea anchor), or by attaching two sea anchors—one to the rudder (ripping it out) and one to the side of the ship (making the ship turn in circles).
 The attackers may then attach more sea anchors at their leisure to stop the ship.
 Both of these methods work 50% of the time, and reduce speed by 50%.

 Only oared ships can perform ramming maneuvers as sailing vessels do not possess sufficient maneuverability.
 Only galleys normally mount rams; Viking-type longships seldom carry them.
 A large or small galley may have a ram, a war galley always will.
-Other ships may not add rams.
 A ship may only attempt to ram once / turn.
 Before any battle in which ramming is intended, the mast must be previously unstopped and secured on deck; 10 crew accomplish this task in three turns.

-When ramming, use the helmsman’s THAC0 against AC8 to determine if the ramming is successful.
+When ramming, use the helmsman’s THAC0 against AC 8 to determine if the ramming is successful.
 The rammed ship suffers from 10% to 60% damage, and there is a 25% chance that it is holed below the waterline and will sink in 3-18 turns unless patched.
 A vessel rammed in the side loses 20% of its crew (15% must be rowers if the ship is oared).
-Patching the hole below the waterline requires 5 turns of work by ten men, and there is a 25% chance the job will not hold, requiring another 5 turns to replace.
+Patching a hole below the waterline requires five turns of work by ten men, and there is a 25% chance the job will not hold, requiring another five turns to replace.

 It is possible for some monsters to make ramming attempts.
 A successful Save vs. Breath Weapon will reduce the damage by half.
-Gargantuan creatures take 1d6 points of damage per 20 cargo tons (or fraction thereof) of the attacking ship (up to a maximum of 6d6).
+Gargantuan creatures take 1d6 points of damage per 20,000 cn. capacity (or fraction thereof) of an attacking ship (up to a maximum of 6d6).

 A shearing attack is a close pass against an opposing ship with the intention of snapping oars to slow the ship’s speed.
 Shearing can only be attempted against oared craft.
 The attacking helmsman’s THAC0 against AC8 is used to determine success.
 A successful shearing attack will cause a Shearing critical hit (kill 50% of the rowers on that side of the opposing ship, and cause it to be dead in the water for three turns, thereafter moving at one-half speed maximum).
 If it has its oars sheared again it will remain powerless to move by rowing.
 Shearing attacks inflict no damage on the target ship’s hull, but if a 20 is rolled for the attack, an additional Critical Hit results applies.

-Grappling may be attempted each round the ships are adjacent.
-There is a 100% chance of success if both crews desire that outcome, otherwise success is indicated by a 1-2 on a d6, while a 3-6 means the other crew successfully cuts and casts the grappling lines free.
+Grappling may be attempted each round the ships are adjacent (50’ or less).
+There is a 100% chance of success if both crews desire that outcome, otherwise success is indicated by a 1-2 on a d6, while a 3-6 means the other crew successfully casts the grappling lines free.
 Once a ship is grappled, there is a 25% chance of freeing the ship each round (assuming the crew are not otherwise occupied).
 It requires only one man to grapple or cut a grapple.
-Three attempts per ship may be made each turn to grapple and a like number of attempts to cut grapples.
-Grappled ships immediately lose all maneuvering, and have their Movement reduce to 0 in 5 rounds.
-Once grappled, vessels may be boarded.
+Grappled ships immediately lose all maneuvering, and have their Movement reduce to 0” in 5 rounds.
+Once grappled, vessels may be readily boarded.